fbamuse/udcity-MLPipeline/README.md

 Project Components
 1.ETL Pipeline
-    Loads the messages and categories datasets
+・Loads the messages and categories datasets
-    Merges the two datasets
+・Merges the two datasets
-    Cleans the data
+・Cleans the data
-    Stores it in a SQLite database
+・Stores it in a SQLite database

 2. ML Pipeline
     Loads data from the SQLite database